Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How Does Turret Adjustment Work?

-Most shooters assume that each label corresponds to the direction of the reticle.
-What you might not know is that most optics have labeling that does not work in this manner.
+You might not know that most optics have labeling that does not work in this manner.

 How It Appears in the Reticle